-Exotic beauty, paramount in historical value, pleasant gift of nature and Jaisalmer is at the epitome of beauty.
+Exotic beauty, paramount in historical value, a pleasant gift of nature, Jaisalmer is at the epitome of beauty.
 Jaisalmer, a city nicknamed as Golden City in Rajput clans, is the most attractive tourist spot in Rajasthan, India.
-This medieval has grown into fame as a romantic gateway for exotic enjoyments and breathtaking views.
-Magnificent palaces, Golden fort, ancient imposing temples and havelis provide this wonderful place a permanent spot in the tourist map of India.
+This medieval city has grown into fame as a romantic gateway for exotic enjoyments and breathtaking views.
+Magnificent palaces, Golden Fort, ancient imposing temples, and havelis provide this wonderful place a permanent spot on the tourist map of India.
 This city breasts many medieval period Jain temples as well.
-The city is enriched with the exquisite collections of arts, textiles and crafts.
+The city is enriched with the exquisite collections of arts, textiles, and crafts.

 Photo Credit: sabamonin

 Temperature: (summer 25 to 42°C) & (winter 7 to 24°C)

 Languages spoken: Hindi, Rajasthani.

 Nearest Airports: Jodhpur airport is the nearest airport.

 Main Railway Station: Jaisalmer itself has a railway station.

 Main Bus Station or Road: Jaisalmer is well-connected to all cities in Rajasthan by state owned bus services.